-38 In accordance with No. 215JA of the Convention, at its last meeting prior to WTDC, TDAG shall prepare a report for WTDC.
+11.12 In accordance with No. 215JA of the Convention, at its last meeting prior to WTDC, TDAG shall prepare a report for WTDC.
 This report should summarize TDAG's activities on the matters assigned to it by WTDC, including its work to facilitate linkages to the strategic plan of the Union and the four-year rolling operational plan for ITU-D, and offer advice on allocation of work, proposals on ITU-D working methods, strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
 Likewise, it shall provide advice on the implementation of regional actions, initiatives and projects.
 This report shall be transmitted to the Director for submission to the conference.

-39 In addition to other duties, the TDAG vice-chairmen should engage with their respective regional and area offices, and with the membership in their region, as appropriate, in order to follow the progress of regional initiatives.
+11.13 In addition to other duties, the TDAG vice-chairmen should engage with their respective regional and area offices, and with the membership in their regional telecommunication organization (see Resolution 58 of the Plenipotentiary Conference), as appropriate, in order to follow the progress of regional initiatives.

+11.14 TDAG shall be informed about non-attendance of SG chairman or vice-chairman to two consecutive SG meetings and shall raise the issue with concerned Member States or Sector Members in an attempt to get their participation in these roles in SG

-SECTION 12 – Regional and world meetings of the Sector
+SECTION 12 – Coordination of work on terminology

+12.1 Coordination of work on terminology in ITU-D is carried out by the ITU Coordinating Committee on Vocabulary (CCV), composed of experts from all ITU Sectors, proficient in different official languages, and persons designated by interested administrations and other participants in the work of ITU, as well as Rapporteurs on terminology from SGs, working in close collaboration with the ITU General Secretariat and Bureau editors.

+12.2 In selecting and using terms and definitions, ITU-D Study Groups should take into account the established use of terms and current definitions within ITU, in particular those terms and definitions that appear in the ITU online database of terms and definitions.
+In cases where more than one ITU-D SG is considering using the same terms, definitions and / or concepts, a single term and a single definition should be chosen that are acceptable to all interested ITU-D SGs.

+12.3 WTDC, in accordance with Council Resolution 1386, shall appoint two experts (one from Study Group 1 and one from ITU-D Study Group 2) to represent ITU-D in the ITU CCV at the vice-chairman level.

-– Regional and world meetings of the Sector
+SECTION 13 – Regional and world meetings of the Sector

-40 In general, the same working methods as found in this resolution, and in particular those relating to the submission and processing of contributions, apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Article 22 of the ITU Constitution and Article 16 of the ITU Convention.
+13.1 In general, the same working methods as found in this resolution, and in particular those relating to the submission and processing of contributions, apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Article 22 of the ITU Constitution and Article 16 of the ITU Convention.